kiocode/xenon/docs/Tasks Organization.md

 - [ ] merge track mouse with the system get mouse fn
 - [ ] move all "use" var in a cheatconfig that will be share by any service
 - [ ] add ui right top show enabled features like minecraft clients
-- [ ] add more universal data, maybe a player profile with health and name and distance from the localplayer
 - [ ] change all, don't have a single update but have a list with all features and services called now components that have a super clas with onupdate synchronized with the original update
 - [ ] add esp and aimbot support for visible/not players behind walls
+- [ ] get nearest maybe generalize the 3d thing
+- [ ] check if the use of pointer makes sense like with vec2

 ## InProgress

+- [ ] Add Waypoints support
+- [ ] customize GUI
+- [ ] add more universal data, maybe a player profile with health and name and distance from the localplayer

 ## Done